tipishev/python_debugging_workshop/README.md

 Does everyone have Python 3.7+ installed?
 It's not critical as long as you have Python3.

-If you want to follow along, clone this repository from
+If you want to follow along, please clone this repository from

 * https://github.com/tipishev/python_debugging_workshop
 * or here is a short link https://git.io/JeEhw